vuillaut/datascience_intro/5.machine_learning/ny_taxi/NY_taxi_fare_prediction_TP.md

 We will work on the kaggle challenge
 [New York City Taxi Fare Prediction](https://www.kaggle.com/c/new-york-city-taxi-fare-prediction).

-In the first part, you will have to use what you have learned during this course.
+You will have to use what you have learned during this course.
-In the second part, we will make a first step into machine learning.

 ## Part 1